The fresh flavor of lemons inside a moist cupcake, topped with a creamy frosting that has... you guessed it, more lemon!!

 To make the cupcakes:

 - Separate the eggs, and set yolks aside.
-Whip up the egg whites until you have soft peaks.
+Whip up the egg whites using a hand mixer until you have soft peaks.
 Add the swerve to the egg yolks and mix.
 Then add the vanilla extract, lemon juice/zest and sour cream and continue mixing.

 - Add the dry ingredients into the wet and mix by hand.
 Then fold in the egg whites until combined.
 Scoop into silicone cupcake liners or paper liners.